 \section{Limitations}

 Although our approach achieves state-of-the-art performance on motion understanding, there remain several limitations.
+Our current ablations already cover tokenizer design, projection strategy, regularization form, and orthogonal-loss ratio, but they are still centered on the components in our framework.
+We have not yet conducted a broader comparison with other geometry-aware objectives (e.g., whitening-, spectral-, or entropy-based constraints), which may provide complementary insights into representation structure.

-First, our ablation analysis primarily varies the weight of the orthogonal regularization, which offers an interpretable but relatively coarse characterization of how geometric structure impacts representation learning.
-A more comprehensive study would consider alternative and more fine-grained geometric constraints, such as different forms of decorrelation or whitening, spectral or entropy-based regularizers, or structure-aware objectives that explicitly control cluster compactness and inter-code separation.
-Exploring these directions could help further improve codebook health and provide deeper insights into which geometric properties most directly translate to downstream gains.
-Second, our evaluation focuses on motion understanding tasks (e.g., captioning and motion--text alignment), and we did not evaluate motion generation.
+In addition, our evaluation focuses on motion understanding tasks (e.g., captioning and motion--text alignment), and we did not evaluate motion generation.
 It therefore remains unclear to what extent the proposed tokenization and regularization generalize to motion synthesis settings, such as unconditional generation, text-conditioned generation, or controllable generation with long-horizon temporal coherence.
 Future work should investigate these scenarios and assess whether the improved codebook utilization and embedding geometry also lead to higher-fidelity, more diverse, and more controllable motion generation.